mjsanders/installomator_wso/README.md

 If you want to use WSO for updating apps, remember that WSO will use it's own logs of installation commands to decide it WSO will update an App or not. **NOT** the actually installed version.
 This is also the case with apps that have a built-in update mechanism, and not unique for the Installomator mechanism.

 *Example: You have a .pkg for Google Chrome v103, and installed that on a client.
 Using installomator (or the internal Chrome updater) that app is updated to v114.
-If one would 'update' the Chrome pkg in WSO with v113, WSO will install v113 on the client, because it is an update to v103 previously installed.
+If one would 'update' the Chrome pkg in WSO with v113, WSO will install v113 on the client, because it is an update to the (managed) v103 previously installed.
 In reality this is a downgrade from v114 to v113.*

 So for both self-updating apps, as for Installomator installed apps the WSO mechanism for updating is not well-suited.